JRCSTU/wltp/docs/metrics.rst

 Comparisons with Heinz-tool
 ===========================
-This section compares the results of this tool to the Heinz's Access DB.
+This section compares the results of this tool to the Heinz's :term:`Access DB`.

 *Mean Engine-speed* vs *PMR*
 ----------------------------